Roads and bridges

 Event organisers seeking a road closure must contact Council's Engineering division well before the proposed event.
 A minimum of 6 months' notice is required for some events.

 A Traffic Management Plan will need to be provided by the event organiser, you can find out more details by viewing Transport for NSW's Event management guidelines.
-You may want to see if you quality for event sponsorship funding or just general information about holding an event.
+You may want to see if you qualify for event sponsorship funding or just general information about holding an event.

 A temporary or partial road closure approval is needed for works in road reserve, including: